-A written lease isn’t necessary in Saskatchewan unless it’s a fixed-term tenancy that goes for more than 3 months.
+Per the Residential Tenancies Act provision, tenancy agreements or a written lease or isn’t necessary in Saskatchewan with the exception of fixed-term residential tenancies that go for more than 3 months.
 It’s imperative that the tenancy agreement adheres to all provisions of the Residential Tenancies Act.
-If it changes or contradicts any right or responsibility under the RTA, then the lease shall be deemed illegal.
+If a written agreement changes or contradicts any right or responsibility under the RTA, then the written agreement shall be deemed illegal.

-The following are some of the requirements a written tenancy agreement must comply with.
-A legal Saskatchewan rental agreement must state:
+The following are some of the requirements written tenancy agreements must comply with.
+Legal Saskatchewan rental agreements must state:

 The legal (signed) names of both you and your tenant.

 Your address or the service address of your agent/property manager.

 What type of tenancy period is being agreed upon (fixed-term or periodic tenancy).

 Per the Office of Residential Tenancies, the landlord must then give their tenants a signed copy of the tenancy agreements within twenty days after the agreement has commenced.